Market

 In connection with our audit of the standalone Ind AS financial statements, our responsibility is to read the other

-AS financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If,
+Ind AS financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

 Management Responsibility for the Standalone Ind AS financial Statements

-(“the Act”) with respect to the preparation of these standalone Ind AS financial statements that give a true and fair view
+2013 (“the Act”) with respect to the preparation of these standalone Ind AS financial statements that give a true and

-of the financial position, financial performance, including other comprehensive income, changes in equity and cash
+fair view of the financial position, financial performance, including other comprehensive income, changes in equity

-flows of the Company in accordance with accounting principles generally accepted in India, including Indian
+and cash flows of the Company in accordance with accounting principles generally accepted in India, including

-Accounting Standards (Ind AS) prescribed under section 133 of the Act read with the Companies (Indian Accounting
+Indian Accounting Standards (Ind AS) prescribed under section 133 of the Act read with the Companies (Indian

-Standards) Rules, 2015, as amended.
-This responsibility also includes maintenance of adequate accounting records in
+Accounting Standards) Rules, 2015, as amended.
+This responsibility also includes maintenance of adequate

-accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and
+accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and

-to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern
+ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going

-basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no
+concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or

-realistic alternative but to do so.
-The Board of Directors are also responsible for overseeing the company’s financial
+has no realistic alternative but to do so.
+The Board of Directors are also responsible for overseeing the company's

 Auditor's Responsibilities for the Audit of Standalone Ind AS financial Statement

-are free from material misstatement, whether due to fraud or error, and to issue an auditor’s report that includes our
+whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that

-opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance
+includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism